Progress made in intervention

 An intervention plan based on nine Education Review Office’s effective governance statements has been implemented.

-When contacted this week, Mrs Hornsey said the statutory intervention was reviewed recently, and five more objectives were classified as being met.
+When contacted last week, Mrs Hornsey said the statutory intervention was reviewed recently, and five more objectives were classified as being met.

 While the intervention remained in place, significant progress had been made towards achieving the last three objectives and she hoped to be in a position to seek a further, and final, review later in the year.